News

 You should also have an understanding of how each sector is currently performing and what they still need to do to achieve this goal.

-Finally we’ve provided you the background and history of climate change so you can see how things have changed over the last few decades.
+Finally, we’ve provided you with the background and history of climate change so you can see how things have changed over the last few decades.

-1. How are Zenergi/Briar helping their clients reduce their emissions?
+1. How is Zenergi helping their clients reduce their emissions?

-We assist with identifying and implementing energy reduction programmes and this commences with the quick wins, often through operational and simple control changes, to deliver immediate financial savings.
-This moves on to the wide range of opportunities for investment in improving the energy efficiency of the building structures, heating systems and electrical services.
+The measurement of emissions is complemented with onsite observations, which form part of the Prepare phase.
+These site audits look at both the quick wins (often through operational and simple control changes) and the wide range of opportunities for investment in improving the energy efficiency of the building structures, heating systems and electrical services.
 There are major opportunities for improvement in all buildings through energy-efficient services and control systems.

-Once the energy consumption of the buildings and services have been minimised, this is the time to look at the opportunity for onsite renewable energy and there are a range of renewables that can be applied to most schools; including solar water heating, Solar PV electricity generation and heat pump technologies.
-The application of other renewables, such as biomass and wind turbines will depend very much on the nature and location of the site.
+The observations from the onsite audits and the GHG measurements carried out then inform the development of a net zero strategy and implementation plan.
+The strategy typically focuses on minimising the energy consumption of buildings and services before considering the opportunity for onsite renewable energy.
+For example, solar water heating, solar PV electricity generation and heat pump technologies.
+The application of other renewables, such as biomass and wind turbines, will depend very much on the nature and location of the site.

 Finally, the profound effect of climate change is leading to increasing carbon legislation and reporting and we work with our clients to both achieve compliance and/or maximise delivered financial incentives.